Faeroe Islands

 The agreement entered into force on 1 January 1997, abolishing tariffs and duties on imports and exports between the Faroes and the EU.
 Both parties undertook to apply veterinary regulations in a non-discriminatory fashion and to refrain from any new barriers to trade.

 A Council Decision of 15 November 1999 concluded a protocol on veterinary matters supplementing the agreement.
 This protocol obliged the Faroe Islands to apply EU veterinary rules on certain matters.
-Border controls between the EU and Faroe Islands of live animals and products of animal origin were abolished on 1 February 2001.
-This means that the Faroe Islands are responsible for checking compliance with EU import requirements when products of animal origin enter the islands from a third country and that trade between the EU and the Faroes is considered to take place within the single market.
-There is therefore no need for border controls on products of animal origin imported to Sweden from the Faroe Islands.
+Border controls between the EU and Faroe Islands of fishery products, fish meal intended for animal feeding stuff and unprocessed sheep's wool were abolished on 1 February 2001.